 What is a DWP Visiting Officer? | How to open Appointee Bank Account

-Opening an Appointee Bank Account
+Opening An Appointee Bank Account

-• Free of charge and simple to open
+• Free of charge and simple to open.

-• Financial Services Compensation Scheme (FSCS) protected
+• Financial Services Compensation Scheme (FSCS) protected.

-• Built-in welfare benefit check and entitlement calculator
+• Built-in welfare benefit check and entitlement calculator.

-• Ability to upload and store relevant documentation
+• Upload and store relevant documentation securely.

-• Prepaid spending cards for carers and support workers
+• Prepaid spending cards for carers/support workers.

-• Entry onto the Vulnerability Registration Service database
+• Entry onto the Vulnerability Registration Service Database.

 Request Callback